 These grains are ancient, but the flavor is timeless!
 A delicious blend of hearty grains & subtle sweetness for sandwich perfection

 These grains may be ancient, but the flavor is timeless!
 Canyon Bakehouse® Ancient Grain bread is made with ancient, whole grains including sorghum, millet, amaranth and teff.
 Baked with subtle sweetness, this bread is a delicious canvas for any sandwich creation!
-Certified Gluten-Free, Ancient Grain is also free from dairy, nuts and soy and made using 100% whole grains.
+Certified Gluten-Free, Ancient Grain is also free from dairy, nuts and soy and baked with whole grains.

 Best Gluten Free bread in your grocery store

 from Merced, CA